Caleb9/syno-photo-frame/README.md

 cargo install syno-photo-frame
 ```

-The binary is then located at `$HOME/.cargo/bin/syno-photo-frame` and
+When building is finished, the binary is then located at
-should be available on your `$PATH`.
+`$HOME/.cargo/bin/syno-photo-frame` and should be available on your
+`$PATH`.

-Alternatively, clone the git repository and build the project with:
+Alternatively, clone the git repository and build the project with (in
+cloned directory):
 ```
 cargo build --release
 ```